-18. This is a photo a person posted on the web in which they are attempting to smile and raise their eyebrows.
-Which of the following would be an additional symptom shown by this person?
+18. This is a photo a patient attempting to smile and raise their eyebrows.
+Which of the following would be an additional symptom shown by this patient?

-- A. Pain (ear ache) in person's right earB.
-Sounds seem too loud in person's left ear - C. Decreased taste sensation on right side - D. Pupillary constriction in left eyeE.
-Loss of sensation to skin of forehead on left side
+- A. Pain (ear ache) in right ear

+- B. Sounds seem too loud in left ear

+- C. Decreased taste sensation on right side

+- D. Pupillary constriction in left eye E. Loss of sensation to skin of forehead on left side